 Under the Internal Revenue Code, qualified dividends received by certain non-corporate U.S. holders (i.e. individuals and certain trusts and estates) currently are subject to a maximum income tax rate of 20%.
 This reduced income tax rate is applicable to dividends paid by "qualified foreign corporations" to such non-corporate U.S. holders that meet the applicable requirements, including a minimum holding period (generally, at least 61 days during the 121-day period beginning 60 days before the ex-dividend date).
-We believe that we are a qualified foreign corporation under the Internal Revenue Code.
-Accordingly, dividends paid by us to non-corporate U.S. holders with respect to Class A shares that meet the minimum holding period and other requirements are expected to be treated as "qualified dividend income."
-However, dividends paid by us will not qualify for the 20% U.S. federal income tax rate cap if we are treated, for the tax year in which the dividends are paid or the preceding tax year, as a "passive foreign investment company" for U.S. federal income tax purposes, as discussed below.
+Prior to the halt on February 28, 2022, of the trading of our Class A ordinary shares that are currently listed on the NASDAQ Global Select Market, we believe we were a qualified foreign corporation under the Internal Revenue Code, because our Class A ordinary shares were readily tradable on an established securities market in the United States.
+Following the trading halt of our Class A ordinary shares, however, we believe that we are no longer a qualified foreign corporation under the Internal Revenue Code, because our Class A ordinary shares are no long readily tradable on an established securities market in the United States, and we are not expected to meet the other requirement that would permit treatment as a qualified foreign corporation, which requires being eligible for benefits under certain income tax treaties with the United States.
+Accordingly, dividends paid by us to non-corporate U.S. holders with respect to Class A shares following the trading halt of our Class A ordinary shares are not expected to be treated as "qualified dividend income."
+In addition, dividends paid by us will not qualify for the 20% U.S. federal income tax rate cap if we are treated, for the tax year in which the dividends are paid or the preceding tax year, as a "passive foreign investment company" for U.S. federal income tax purposes, as discussed below.
 Dividends paid by us that are not treated as qualified dividends will be taxable at the normal (and currently higher) ordinary income tax rates, except to the extent that they are taxable otherwise if we are a passive foreign investment company as described below.